FRANÇAIS

 Laboratory study on the effect of kraft lignin and sasobit on construction temperatures, compactability and physical properties of hot and warm mix asphalt

-Rezazad Gohari, Ali, Lamothe, Sébastien, Bilodeau, Jean-Pascal, Mansourian, Ahmad et Carter, Alan.
+Rezazad Gohari, Ali, Lamothe, Sébastien, Bilodeau, Jean-Pascal, Mansourian, Ahmad and Carter, Alan.
 2025. « Laboratory study on the effect of kraft lignin and sasobit on construction temperatures, compactability and physical properties of hot and warm mix asphalt ».
 Infrastructures, vol. 10, nº 12.

 [thumbnail of Carter-A-2025-33212.pdf]